Jethet/wiki-hh/Git-GitHub-Terminal/gitCommands.md

 `git merge branch-name --no-commit --no-ff`
 (the --no-commit does not automatically commit the branch after merging and --no-ff does not fast forward the branch you're merging into)

+### Renaming master branch to main
+Manually set upstream so that you do not get branch 'main' set up to track remote branch 'master' from 'origin'.

+If you have not pushed anything to GitHub yet and have no remote yet:
+* Make sure master is up to date, then git checkout -b main
+* git push -u origin main
+* git branch -d master

+If you have a remote repo on GitHub already that has a master branch instead of main:
+* Make sure master is up to date, then git checkout -b main
+* git push -u origin main
+* Log into github and set the default branch to main
+* git branch -d master
+* git push origin :master

 ### Solving conflicts
 This will check out their file if you know yours is incorrect:   `git checkout --theirs /path-to/conflict-file`
 This will check out your file if you know the one in the repo is outdated:   `git checkout --ours /path-to/conflict-file`